andrew041994/test/README.md

 ## Usage

-Use this app to look-up members of the Avengers team On the main menu select option 1 to view all superheroes, option 2 to sort or option 3 to exit.
+Use this app to look-up members of the Avengers team.
+On the main menu select option 1 to view all superheroes, option 2 to sort or option 3 to exit.
 In the search option, select option 1 to search by character name, option 2 to search by full name or option 3 to return to main menu.